 A quarter credit hour is a unit of curricular material that is taught in a minimum of 14 clock hours of instruction.
 For laboratory instruction, a quarter credit hour represents a minimum of 28 clock hours.
-For internship (practicum/directed practice) experience, a quarter credit hour represents a minimum of 42 clock hours.
+For internship (practicum/directed practice), a quarter credit hour represents a minimum of 42 clock hours.

-Note: A quarter credit hour is a unit of measure, not necessarily an indicator of transferability of credit.
+Note: A quarter credit hour Is a unit of measure, not necessarily an indicator of transferability of credit.
 The receiving institution, rather than the training institution, decides whether to accept credits for transfer.

-Transfer credit from an accredited business school, college or university to South Hills School of Business & Technology is considered on an individual basis.
+Transfer credit from a business school, college or university accredited by an agency recognized by the United States Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA) to South Hills School of Business & Technology is considered on an individual basis.
 No more than 50 percent of program credits can be transferred into a student's program.
 Technical (computer) courses or core program courses shall be considered for credit if they have been completed within the last five years (may be extended if an academic award was received or the student is working in the field).
 Specific or required math and science courses have a ten-year age limit.
 General education credits have no age limit.

-In order to be considered for transfer credit, the student must supply an official copy of his/her college transcript, along with a copy of the course description(s) no later than the start of his/her first term.
+In order to be considered for transfer credit, the student must supply an official copy of his/her college transcript, along with a copy of the course description(s) no late than the start of his/her first term.

 Transfer credits may include credits from an accredited business school, college or university and College Level Exam Prep (CLEP) credits.
-Transfer credit may be granted: (1) if the course taken at another post-secondary institution was successfully completed with a grade of "c" or better, (2) meets the age of credits requirement, and (3) is comparable to the course given at South Hills School of Business & Technology.
+Transfer credit may be granted: (1) if the course taken at another post-secondary institution was successfully completed with a grade of "C" or better, (2) meets the age of credits requirement, and (3) is comparable to the course given at South Hills School of Business & Technology.

 Prior Learning Assessment credit (PLA) is available to students under certain circumstances.
 If PLA credits are granted, the credits will be counted within the 50 percent transfer rule.
-A maximum of 12 PLA credits will be allowed.